TykTechnologies/vscode-tyk/README.md

 For supported file formats and schemas list, check the "Feature Contribution" section in the VS Code extension

-All the schemas used by Tyk Schemas extension are taken from [tyk-schemas](https://github.com/tykTechnologies/tyk-schemas) repsitory.
-Please refer to it  for details on the provided schemas (or to suggest improvments).
+All the schemas used by Tyk Schemas extension are taken from [tyk-schemas](https://github.com/tykTechnologies/tyk-schemas) repository.
+Please refer to it for details on the provided schemas (or to suggest improvements).